11. Introduction to Object Oriented Programming

 1. Youtube videos

-These notes work best together with 5 youtube videos that I created about object oriented programming.
+These notes work best together with 5 youtube videos about object oriented programming.
 The videos are similar to these notes, but have more details.
 This page contains the code that is developed in the videos.
 Here is the link to the 5 videos about object oriented programming.

 #include<iostream>